This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Athens.

 Of course, you can also opt for an Uber.
 A ride to the centre will cost you about 45 euros.

-For extra info, visit Athens Airport’s official website.
+If you would like extra info, you can visit Athens Airport’s official website.

 Before You Go: Layover Tips

 Great, you’re now ready for your layover adventure!
-But before venturing outside of the airport stay with us for a few extra minutes.
-There are a few things you may still want to consider before your trip.
+But before venturing outside the airport, stay with us for a few extra minutes.
+You may still want to consider a few things before your trip.

-- When should you go back to the airport?
-Make sure not to arrive at the airport last minute or you may miss your flight.
+• When should you go back to the airport?
+Ensure not to arrive at the airport at the last minute, or you may miss your flight.
 Check with your company how long in advance you should be there and give yourself enough time to go through the security checks.

-- What about your luggage?
-Always check with your airline whether you will have to take care of your luggage, between flights.
-In case you need to pick it up, you can leave your luggage in one of the storage facilities at the airport.
+• What about your luggage?
+Always check with your airline whether you must take care of your luggage between flights.
+If you need to pick it up, you can leave your luggage in one of the storage facilities at the airport.

 Other Useful Resources